History of British Columbia: First Nations

 The legacy of British Imperialism in BC is unusual in that neither conquest nor treaties were undertaken as settlement occurred under the doctrine of Terra nullius.
 With few exceptions (the Douglas Treaties of Fort Rupert and southern Vancouver Island), no treaties were signed.
 Some early settlers assumed, based on the catastrophic population crash of First Nations peoples linked to smallpox and racist ideas, that "Indians" were a dying race, which led to a lack of action to deal with what was then termed the "Indian land question".

 Lejac residential school at Fraser Lake during the 1920s.
 It was one of several institutions in BC that was part of the Canadian Indian residential school system.

 Upon Confederation, the federal government assumed responsibility for Indians and lands reserved for Indians, while the province had responsibility for non-Aboriginal civil matters and resources.
 The 1913 McKenna-McBride Royal Commission made some amendments to lands but failed to deal with issues pertaining to title and First Nations rights.
 Several delegations to Ottawa and London were sent by First Nations seeking redress for grievances, to little avail.
 Instead, the Indian Act, federal legislation governing First Nations, was amended to make it a crime to organize or engage legal counsel.
 Other oppressive measures also accompanied the amendment including the Potlatch Ban and the increasingly applied Indian Residential School system designed to assimilate First Nations.

 The status of the First Nations (Aboriginal) people of British Columbia is a long-standing problem that has become a major issue in recent years.
 First Nations were confined to tiny reserves that no longer provide an economic base.
 They were provided with inadequate education and discriminated against in numerous ways.
 In many areas, they were excluded from restaurants and other establishments.
 Status Indians gained the right to vote in 1960.
 They were prohibited from possessing alcohol, which rather than preventing problems with this drug, exacerbated them by fostering unhealthy patterns of consumption such as binge drinking.
 Certain privileges of status Indians are governed by the Indian Act.
-With the exception of what are known as the Douglas Treaties, negotiated by Sir James Douglas with the native people of the Victoria area, no treaties were signed in British Columbia until 1998.
+With the exception of what are known as the Douglas Treaties, negotiated by James Douglas with the native people of the Victoria area, no treaties were signed in British Columbia until 1998.
 Many native people wished to negotiate treaties, but the province refused until 1990.
 Another major development was the 1997 decision of the Supreme Court of Canada in the Delgamuukw v.
 British Columbia case that aboriginal title still exists in British Columbia.